DeanLongmire/DreamTeam-v1/sprint2/fhill5.md

-# Sprint 1
+# Sprint 2
 * Finli Hill
 * Github id: Finli-Hill
 * Dynprog

 ### What you planned to do
-* Create registration page - Issue (https://github.com/utk-cs340-spring23/DynProg/issues/7)
+* Create a view teams page - Issue (https://github.com/utk-cs340-spring23/DynProg/issues/18)
-* Create home page -user view - Issue (https://github.com/utk-cs340-spring23/DynProg/issues/4)
+* Update home page and previous pages - Issue (https://github.com/utk-cs340-spring23/DynProg/issues/27)
-* Navigate from home page to other pages - Issue (https://github.com/utk-cs340-spring23/DynProg/issues/6)
+* Fix Registry javascript for login - Issue (https://github.com/utk-cs340-spring23/DynProg/issues/24)
-* Create home page - Issue (https://github.com/utk-cs340-spring23/DynProg/issues/5)
+* Pass Registry data to back-end - Issue (https://github.com/utk-cs340-spring23/DynProg/issues/25)

 ### What you did not do
-* Did not create home user view, it would look the same to everyone as of now.
+* still did not create home user view, it would look the same to everyone as of now.
-* If click create account without filling out info, it still goes on to profile page
+* I need to make some different files for some of my javascript, and also need to clean up the homepage still

 ### What problems you encountered
-* I still need to make a footer and some more additions to the home page
-* Using a style guide is hard when I don't know what everything is
-* I really am struggling to make things look exaclty how they are in my head, takes practice I guess.
+* It was hard to make the javascript work, I had to use ChatGPT
+* The biggest issue merging front-end with back-end was communication
+* Filling in a blank website is very hard, but I plan to make it something I prioritize next sprint

 ### Issues you worked on
-* Create registration page - Issue (https://github.com/utk-cs340-spring23/DynProg/issues/7)
+* Create a view teams page - Issue (https://github.com/utk-cs340-spring23/DynProg/issues/18)
-* Navigate from home page to other pages - Issue (https://github.com/utk-cs340-spring23/DynProg/issues/6)
+* Update Various Pages - Issue (https://github.com/utk-cs340-spring23/DynProg/issues/27)
+* Update Registry JavaScript so form must be completed - Issue (https://github.com/utk-cs340-spring23/DynProg/issues/24)
-* Create home page - Issue (https://github.com/utk-cs340-spring23/DynProg/issues/5)
+* Pass Registry data from front end to back end - Issue (https://github.com/utk-cs340-spring23/DynProg/issues/25)

 ### Files you worked on
 * utk-cs340-spring23/Dynprog/DreamTeam/Front-End/Dynprog.css
 * utk-cs340-spring23/Dynprog/DreamTeam/Front-End/Registry.html
+* utk-cs340-spring23/Dynprog/DreamTeam/Front-End/index.js
 * utk-cs340-spring23/Dynprog/DreamTeam/Front-End/index.html
+* utk-cs340-spring23/Dynprog/DreamTeam/Front-End/Registry.js
+* utk-cs340-spring23/Dynprog/DreamTeam/Front-End/Registry.html

 ### What you accomplished
 * Developed a home page for the website consisting of: a picture slideshow, a scrolling navbar, navigation buttons to login and registry